 Once Upon A Christmas takes place throughout the historical village in Heritage Park Calgary, inviting visitors to step back in time and experience Christmas the way it once was.
-It runs all day, from 10 am to 4 pm, every Saturday and Sunday starting November 27 and goes until the weekend before Christmas on December 18.
+It runs all day, from 10 am to 4 pm, every Saturday and Sunday starting November 25 and goes until December 17.
 Help out local artisans and get your holiday shopping done at the same time, plus there are plenty of outdoor activities for everyone to enjoy like snow painting and wagon.
 Inside, kids can place a letter bound for the North Pole in their antique mailbox or enjoy a delicious Christmas breakfast at Gunn’s dairy barn or the Wainwright Hotel.

 Inglewood Night Market

 You’ll know Christmas in Calgary has officially kicked off when the Inglewood Night Market heads indoors.
 This popular Calgary staple adds a holiday twist during the month of November, hosting an indoor event that includes delicious food from local hotspots, live music and entertainment, and vendors selling everything from homemade goods to electronics to antiques.
-The Inglewood Night Market is open every Friday and Saturday in December from 5pm – 10 pm.
+The Inglewood Night Market is open November 17, 18, 24, 25 and December 1 & 2 from 5pm – 10 pm.
 Tickets are just $5 and proceeds go to charities that operate out of the city.

 Established in 2015, the Authentically Indigenous Marketplace is where people of all walks of life can come to learn about and celebrate Indigenous culture and support local Indigenous creatives.
 Beadwork, jewelry, books, blankets, and paintings are just some of the treasures that are waiting to be found.
-The market is located at Kerby Centre in SW Calgary and is open from 10 am til 5 pm on December 10 and 11.
+The market is located at Kerby Centre in SW Calgary and is open from 10 am til 7 pm on November 25 and 10 am til 5 pm on November 26.
 There is a small fee of $5 for entry, but kids under the age of 12 are free and weekend passes are available for just $8.